Amherst Area Tourism Information

 Amherst and Area Visitor Guide

-This page is just a sampling of the community and region that I live in.
-The page is always growing and changing...a work in progress.
+This page is a sampling of the community and region that I live in.
+The page is always growing and changing... a work in progress.
 It is my little personal travel guide.
 I enjoy my community and really like to make the best of what is here.
-If you are coming to the studio to visit I thought these are some of the things you might be interested in.
-Most of these things are located an hour or so from my studio.
+If you are coming to the studio to visit these are some of the things you might be interested in.
+Most of these things are located within an hour from my studio.

 I just pretended I was writing a little "Deanne's Travel Guide" .
 This guide no way includes all there is to do here but it gives you a personal view of an area from someone who lives here.